Visitor Pattern in TableView

 Introduction

-Following the previous article on “Visitor Pattern in Swift” introducing the Visitor pattern and a simple practical application scenario, this article will discuss another practical application in iOS development.
+Following the previous article “Visitor Pattern in Swift” which introduced the Visitor pattern and a simple practical use case, this article will present another real-world application in iOS development.

-Developing a dynamic wall feature where various types of blocks need to be dynamically combined and displayed.
+To develop a dynamic wall feature, multiple types of blocks need to be dynamically combined and displayed.

 Taking StreetVoice’s dynamic wall as an example: